Leanne Powell: 2000 return

+In another storyline, Leanne falsely accuses her GP doctor Darren Roebuck (Timothy Deenihan) of sexual harassment.
+Leanne's lies put Darren's career in jeopardy but the dispute is later resolved.
+When Leanne breaks up with Christy, Darren feels sorry for Leanne and offers her support.
+Leanne realises that Darren is nice and she develops feelings for him.
+Darren tries to avoid Leanne's advances and makes it clear he loves his posh girlfriend Victoria Wilcox (Patricia Potter).
+Leanne ignores Darren's protests and begins dressing like Victoria and copying her accent.
+Darren is forced to tell Leanne what he really thinks about her and that he would never date her.

 Reception

+In January 1993, an Inside Soap writer branded Leanne as "Brookside's biggest troublemaker", adding that she "was heading for her biggest dose of trouble yet" via her teenage pregnancy storyline.
 Some viewers found it difficult to distinguish Gates' portrayal of nasty Leanne from reality.
-Gates used to received fan mail from viewers telling her that they hated her but loved Lance.
+Gates used to receive fan mail from viewers telling her that they hated her but loved Lance.
 At the time, Gates quipped "I think they're scared of me!"
 While interviewed by Maxine Gordon from The Press recalled one occasion where a female fan approached her asking her to be nasty to her, like Leanne would behave.
 Gordon also branded Leanne a "bad-girl barmaid".
 Similarly, a reporter from The Observer called Leanne a "bad girl" type of character.
 A reporter from The Sunday People described her as the "Brookside superbitch".
 A Teesside Gazette journalist enjoyed Leanne and Bev's scenes.
 They observed that "Leanne Powell, the close's original bad girl has provided some quality dialogue this week and the return of Bev has brought out the best in her...so to speak.
 The two are like a pair of bulldogs in a bar."
 Merle Brown from the Daily Record branded Leanne as "horrendous, but at the same time, brilliant".